anas-gulzar/first/README.md

 # first
-this is my first c
+this is my first c,
 it is about introduction